Netherlands

 Open Science Policy

-The Dutch Research Council (NWO) has operated a national open access policy since 2015 and coordinates Open Science NL, the national open science programme launched in 2023 as a task force (regieorgaan) within NWO with a mandate to establish open science as the norm in the Netherlands within ten years.
+The Dutch Research Council (NWO, Nederlandse Organisatie voor Wetenschappelijk Onderzoek) has operated a national open access policy since 2015 and coordinates Open Science NL, the national open science programme launched in 2023 as a task force (regieorgaan) within NWO with a mandate to establish open science as the norm in the Netherlands within ten years.
 NWO requires data management plans for funded projects and mandates deposit of research data in a trusted repository.
 Dutch universities and research institutes collectively operate under the National Plan Open Science.
 Dutch funders and institutions participated in the development of cOAlition S and its Plan S framework.
+The Netherlands Reproducibility Network (NLRN), launched in 2023, is the national peer-led consortium coordinating reproducibility and open-science initiatives across Dutch disciplines, working alongside Open Science NL and the Open Science Communities in the national open-science landscape.

 Origin of the FAIR Principles